Networking-programming-chat/chachat/README.md

 //Not in this phase 4. server->server, synchronize the database between servers.

 5. Every time the client parse the UI input.
-Private message’s format ”/chat @destination messagebody“.
-Other Command like quit format ”/quit”, “/join channel name”.
+Private messageâ€™s format â€/chat @destination messagebodyâ€œ.
+Other Command like quit format â€/quitâ€, â€œ/join channel nameâ€.

    Then the client fills the header Mesghheader.
-If it is normal message, set the “firstbyte” to ‘0’; If it is command, set the “firstbyte” to ‘2’.
+If it is normal message, set the â€œfirstbyteâ€ to â€˜0â€™; If it is command, set the â€œfirstbyteâ€ to â€˜2â€™.
 And the recipent_id is 20 bytes of 0.
 The command content (remove the slash) is included in messagebody.
 And sends it to the server.

 6. The server read the header.
-If it is quit command, close the connection and delete the client’s information from the database.
+If it is quit command, close the connection and delete the clientâ€™s information from the database.

 Client sends message: